What is a dental implant?

 Today, state-of-the-art guided surgical techniques are convenient alternatives to place dental implants and allow you to have the dental implant placed in a single session using keyhole surgery.
 This new method has significantly simplified the procedure, for both patients and dentists.
 The major advantage of the guided surgical technique is the minimal amount of manipulation of the soft tissue due to keyhole surgery.
 This significantly reduces the healing time and the discomfort normally associated with traditional dental implant surgical techniques.The conventional process can take from three to six months.
 First, the dentist places the dental implant, which is left for three to six months to heal and integrate with the jawbone.
 During the healing period, you are given a temporary prosthesis until the permanent crown is put in place.The procedure chosen depends on several factors, such as your dental health, the number of teeth involved, and which teeth are replaced.
 These factors will also determine the total number of visits to the dentist throughout the treatment period.

-To learn more about dental implants in Royersford, Pennsylvania, and to schedule your personalized consultation with Dr. Sajid, and Dr. Pulaski, please call us today.
+To learn more about dental implants in Royersford, Pennsylvania, and to schedule your personalized consultation with Dr. Sajid, please call us today.
 We are eager to restore your smile!